If you’re stumbling onto this blog for the first time I’ll preface this post with…this is really random but I felt compelled to write it nonetheless.

 Anyway, after a little digging here’s what I came up with that Disney got right and wrong 20 years down the line.
 Keep in mind that I’m in no way a scientist so I’m speaking from what the general society sees in everyday mainstream…not what someone is doing in a lab because for all I know they are cooking up some crystals somewhere right now that really can heal you but as of today I still can’t buy any at CVS.

-With the dawn of Skype, Chromecast and of course Apple people have been communicating very similar to how Disney depicted back in the 80s.
+With the dawn of Skype, Chromecast, Alexa and of course FaceTime people have been communicating very similar to how Disney depicted back in the 80s.

 While visiting the underwater city on the ride there is a classroom of kids all suited up in their scuba gear.
 They’re hanging out with a seal and the teacher is preparing them for their underwater adventure at which point she asks, “What’s the most important tool while underwater?”
-The answer she corrects a student is “good judgement.”
-As a mom I’d agree that if there ever was an underwater city that good judgement is the most important tool.
+The answer she corrects a student is “good judgment.”
+As a mom, I’d agree that if there ever was an underwater city that good judgment is the most important tool.
 Point Disney.

 We’re still landlubbers in 2015 and other than a few novelty hotel rooms under water and very expensive submersibles to purchase not much civilization is forming within the ocean…..yet.

 Lots of talk about crystals in the future for Disney.
 While crystals might not have our focus today, rare earth metals certainly do.